Navayana: History

+Ambedkar re-emphasized Buddhist principles to address modern issues.
+Sumant (2004) states that Navayāna dhamma doctrine as propounded by Ambedkar "does not situate morality in a transcendental [religious] domain" nor in "a civil association, including the state".
+Dhamma is derived from and is the guiding principle for social conscience.

 Scripture and practice

-The writings of Dr. B.R.
-Ambedkar were posthumously published as The Buddha and His Dhamma, and those who follow Navayana Buddhism consider it a culmination of the important teachings of Buddha into one book.
-Among Navayana followers, state Keown & Prebish (2013), this is "often referred to as their 'bible' and its novel interpretation of the Buddhist path commonly constitutes their only source of knowledge on the subject".
+Ambedkar's writings were posthumously published as The Buddha and His Dhamma, and Navayāna Buddhism followers consider the book to be a culmination of the important teachings of Buddha.
+Among Navayāna followers, state Keown & Prebish (2013), this is "often referred to as their 'bible' and its novel interpretation of the Buddhist path commonly constitutes their only source of knowledge on the subject".

-Dr. B.R.
-Ambedkar is regarded as a bodhisattva, the Maitreya, among Navayana Buddhists.
-In practice, followers revere Ambedkar, states Deitrick (2013), as virtually on-par with the Buddha.
-He is considered as the one prophesied to appear and teach the dhamma after it was forgotten; his iconography is a part of Navayana Buddhist shrines and he is shown with a halo.
-Though Ambedkar states Navayana to be atheist, Navayana viharas and shrines features images of the Buddha and Ambedkar, and the followers bow and offer prayers before them in practice.
-According to Junghare (1988), for the followers of Navayana, Ambedkar has become a deity and is devotionally worshipped.
+Ambedkar is regarded as a bodhisattva, the Maitreya, among Navayāna Buddhists.
+Deitrick (2013) states that in practice, followers revere Ambedkar as virtually on par with the Buddha.
+He is considered the one prophesied to appear and teach the dhamma after it was forgotten; his iconography is a part of Navayāna Buddhist shrines and he is shown with a halo.
+Though Ambedkar states Navayāna to be an atheist form of Buddhism, Navayāna viharas and shrines feature images of the Buddha and Ambedkar, and the followers bow and offer prayers before them.
+According to Junghare (1988), for the followers of Navayāna, Ambedkar has become a deity and is devotionally worshipped.